KokeCacao/chenhanke.me/_pages/about.md

     section_name: "0"
 ---
 {% include box height="8px" color="afafafcc" %}
 From my first public game server with 18k of users in 2015 to self-studying Deep Learning on Udacity nano-degree, my exploration in many fields of science led me to the Artificial Intelligence field.
 In there, I have earned the opportunities to compete on Kaggle and discuss tricks with many data scientists and PhDs.
-From Playground to Research, I have to implement papers published last month to my algorisms to improve my models.
+From Playground to Research competitions, I have to read many lastest publications and sometimes implement papers published last month to my algorisms to improve my models.
 Like so, new challenges begin as I wake up every morning.
 {% include box height="8px" color="afafafcc" %}

 ---